apachols/rabble/docs/NOTES.md

 ### Features

+- Hide text box for click to invite a friend button

 - Add stages to gameplay so that players can make shuffle moves outside of their turn

 - Drag & Drop for Tile Rack: https://react-dnd.github.io/react-dnd/docs/tutorial